ermanimer/ermanimer.github.io/index.md

 # Notes

-These are my notes about Golang and Elixir.
+These are my personal notes.

 ## Golang Notes